Health, Attitudes, and Behavioural Insights Tracker (HABIT) Survey

 · 55+ years old - 40%

-As for any general population sample derived from a national survey, the final results were weighted by region, age groups, gender and level of education, and level of income, when necessary to make the final samples representative of the actual population of Canada.
-Details on the weighting factors are presented in a subsequent section of this report.
+As with any general population sample derived from a national survey, the final results were weighted by region, age group, gender, level of education, as well as any other variables used for the oversample when necessary to make the final samples representative of the actual population of Canada.

 For these online surveys, a computer-aided web interviewing (CAWI) method with self-administered questionnaires was used.